cjekel/tindetheus/README.rst

    ::

        facebook_token = YYYY
-       facebook_id = XXXX

-   where YYYY and XXXX are replaced with your token and id in order to login using pynder.
+   where YYYY is replaced with your facebook token in order to login using pynder.

 4. Download a pretrained facenet model.
 I recommend using this model `20170512-110547 <https://drive.google.com/file/d/0B5MzpY9kBtDVZ2RpVDYwWmxoSUk/edit>`__